mrmans0n/compose-rules/docs/rules.md

 ### Don't re-use modifiers

-Modifiers which are passed in are designed so that they should be used by a single layout node in the composable function.
-If the provided modifier is used by multiple composables at different levels, unwanted behaviour can happen.
+A modifier parameter should only be used by a single layout node.
+Reusing it across multiple composables at different levels causes unexpected behavior.

-In the following example we've exposed a public modifier parameter, and then passed it to the root Column, but we've also passed it to each of the descendant calls, with some extra modifiers on top:
+In this example, the modifier is passed to the root `Column` and also to each child:

 ```kotlin
 // ❌ When changing `modifier` at the call site, it will affect the whole layout in unintended ways